 Is Savulescu tacitly making a distinction between "personal" preference and public policy?

 Does Savulescu think infanticide is unethical, immoral and unacceptable?
-Or does he voice his opposition only to "
+Or does he voice his opposition only to "calm the public"?

 If Savulescu is against infanticide on moral grounds, he should at this point feel compelled to make his case, having promoted the pro-infanticide view as editor of his prestigious academic journal.